 Geopackage Working Copy

-The default format for the working copy of a Kart repository is a
+The default format for the tabular part of the working copy of a Kart

 repository and importing data will generally cause a GPKG working copy